AstralEmperor/Application/README.md

     6. Pagination
     7. Prototype of Roles (ADMIN,USER,EDITOR,GUEST) and their view permissions
     8. Tables displaying content from JSON for user/requests
-    9. Toastr notifications on login(npm package): REMOVED(commented out) for easier commit
+    9. Toastr notifications on login(npm package): //Disabled(commented out) for easier commit
     10. Statistics
     11. Manual Carousel
     12. Reviews generated using data
     13. Data transfer and manipulation with LocalStorage
-    14. Different Language translations with google translate API
-    15. COOMING-SOON! - displaying selected items in cart
+    14. COOMING-SOON! - displaying selected items in cart

 ## Trial account for viewing whole site
      "names":"User",